Guyv7L2vSNhTu9NNIC4AGodmAsDGZpqzql8qRx1N

-Before delving into whether we need to perform wudu after eating goat or camel meat, let’s review a relevant hadith of the Prophet Muhammad (peace be upon him) that specifically addresses this matter.
+Before delving into whether eating camel or goat meat break wudu, let's review a relevant hadith of the Prophet Muhammad (peace be upon him) that specifically addresses this matter.

 Hadith About Goat Meat and Camel Meat